Earthquakes on May 17, 2026

 6.4 km---✓ ReviewedUSGS →

 This magnitude 2.0 event was detected 56 km S of Whites City, New Mexico on May 17, 2026, with origin time 22:40 UTC.
 The hypocenter lay at 6.4 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 31.662°N, -104.363°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 31.662°, -104.363°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-17 22:31:11 UTC